2015 TC Housing Intent, Registration and Floor Plans are available at http://ulua.its.yale.edu/trumbull

 How does the sophomore housing draw work?

 The draw for the sophomore class is the most simple and least stressful.
 All sophomores are required to live on campus.
-In addition, all sophomore suites contain 6 students.
-Basically, all sophomores need to decide on a group of six students that will make up their suites.
+In addition, most sophomore suites contain six students although there might be a five-person or a four-person suite available due to the numbers of sophomores in a particular class.

 Are there differences in sophomore suites?